 It’s here — the dog days of summer.
 Or should I say, it’s been here, as we’ve been feelin’ the heat for the past few weeks with seemingly no end in sight.

-My Southern California garden is accustomed to the sultry weather this time of year, but it’s not any easier on the plants than it is on me.
-We have a full south-facing garden and September is generally the hottest month for us coastal dwellers, when Santa Ana winds blow in from the desert and bring extremely dry, hot and dusty winds that amplify an already dry season.
+My high desert garden is accustomed to the sultry weather this time of year, but it’s not any easier on the plants than it is on me.
+We have a full south-facing garden and July through August are generally the hottest months for us.
+Low precipitation this year has meant a dry, dusty summer and rationing of our local irrigation.

-Keeping the garden cool and well-watered is key to helping plants survive the sweltering weather.
-Even with drip irrigation installed in my garden, I find that I still need to supplement with hand watering during our drought and heat spells.
+In this sweltering weather, keeping the garden cool and well-watered is key to helping plants survive.
+Even with drip irrigation installed in my yard, I find that I still need to supplement with hand watering during drought and heat spells.

-I keep a few sets of Gilmour’s Flexogen Super Duty Hoses paired with their Heavy Duty Thumb Control Watering Nozzles in different parts of the yard, and have been using them for the past year to water our containers and hard-to-reach corners.
+I keep a few sets of Gilmour’s Flexogen Super Duty Hoses paired with their Heavy Duty Thumb Control Watering Nozzles in different parts of the yard, and have been using them for the past several years to water our containers and hard-to-reach corners.

 Having tested all types of nozzles over the years, I’ve discovered that I really like having a thumb control.
 The water turns on and stays on, without me needing to squeeze a trigger — no more achy hand after a day in the garden!